WordPress: Reset your Password with phpMyAdmin

 - Log in to your Bluehost Account Manager.

 - Click the Hosting tab from the side navigation menu to the left.

 - Scroll down to click the CPANEL button under Quick Links.

 - Under the Database section, select phpMyAdmin.

 - From the list of databases, select the database for your WordPress site.

 These steps explain how to change the password in the database.

-- Click edit next to the user you want to set the password for.
+- Click the edit button next to the user you want to set the password for.

-- In the function box next to the password choose MD5
+- In the function drop-down box next to the password, choose MD5.

 - Click Go